nyuwireless-unipd/ns3-mmwave/doc/manual/source/gnuplot.rst

 .. sourcecode:: bash

-  $ ./waf --run src/stats/examples/gnuplot-example
+  $ ./ns3 run src/stats/examples/gnuplot-example

 This should produce the following gnuplot control files:

 .. sourcecode:: text

   plot-2d.plt
   plot-2d-with-error-bars.plt
   plot-3d.plt

 In order to process these gnuplot control files, do the following:

 .. sourcecode:: bash

   $ gnuplot plot-2d.plt
   $ gnuplot plot-2d-with-error-bars.plt
   $ gnuplot plot-3d.plt

 This should produce the following graphics files:

 .. sourcecode:: text

   plot-2d.png
   plot-2d-with-error-bars.png
   plot-3d.png

 You can view these graphics files in your favorite graphics viewer.
 If you have gimp installed on your machine, for example, you can do this:

 .. sourcecode:: bash

   $ gimp plot-2d.png
   $ gimp plot-2d-with-error-bars.png
   $ gimp plot-3d.png

 An Example 2-Dimensional Plot
 *****************************

 The following 2-Dimensional plot

 .. _plot-2d: